MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-step-8-create-a-new-view.md

 ms.assetid: 67929ae2-57a4-4810-a34a-ab73d66287c5
 ---

-# Step 8 - Create a New View
+# Step 8 of the customization scenario - Create a new view

 >Applies To: System Center 2016 - Service Manager